 We used JPA providers (both Hibernate and EclipseLink) to access RDB for several years.
 It is a mainstream solution with its own advantages and disadvantages.
 As an alternative, Jooq library implements SQL DSL in Java and generates models based on DB schema.
 It allows us to make safe and powerful queries without the need for any magic on our part.
 This is our preferred approach these days.

 We use Liquibase to manage the database structure.
 Our favorite database is PostgreSQL.
+We also have experience with Microsoft SQL Server, MySQL/InnoDB and Oracle.

 Some projects require NoSQL solutions.
 We have experience with Mongo, Cassandra and Elastic Stack.